DrMHY/homepage.github.io/_pages/about.md

 &emsp;&emsp; International Journal of Project Management
 &emsp;&emsp; Journal of Construction Engineering and Management
 &emsp;&emsp; Journal of Environmental Planning and Management
-vJournal of Management in Engineering
+&emsp;&emsp; Journal of Management in Engineering
 &emsp;&emsp; Journal of Systems and Management (系统管理学报, a Chinese journal)
 &emsp;&emsp; Management Decision
 &emsp;&emsp; Research Policy